stephanmg/vr-grids/README.md

 ### Installation instructions

-1. Clone all the repositories (see above) with Git and specify the following branches
+1. Clone all the repositories (see above) with Git and specify the following branches or download them manually from Github:
 - ug4: master
 - neuro_collection: master
 - vr-grids: experimental
+- neuromorpho: master (optional)

 2. Follow installation instructions for *ug4* on [here](https://github.com/ug4/ughub)
 with the plugin *neuro_collection* installed and enabled from [there](https://github.com/NeuroBox/neuro_collection).